Hywie/digital-coupon/docs/features/barcode-scanning.md

 ## Overview

-The barcode scanning feature processes images of Nectar coupons to extract and store the barcode information for later use.
+The barcode scanning feature uses the device's camera to scan Nectar coupons in real-time, capturing and storing the barcode data for future redemption.
+No images are stored; only the barcode information is retained.

 ## Requirements